 Improving the Safety of the Brazilian Buttlift with Dr. Kenneth Hughes - Eliminating Deaths

-In 2018, According to the American Society for Aesthetic Plastic Surgery (ASAPS/The Aesthetic Society), deaths and serious complications associated with the Brazilian Butt Lift procedure have resulted in an MultiSociety Gluteal Fat Grafting Task Force.
-The Task Force is examining the causes behind complications and deaths to try to prevent them from occurring through a variety of physician and patient safety education measures, including research.
+In 2018, According to the American Society for Aesthetic Plastic Surgery (ASAPS/The Aesthetic Society), patient deaths and serious complications associated with the Brazilian Butt Lift procedure have resulted in an MultiSociety Gluteal Fat Grafting Task Force.
+The Task Force is examining the causes behind complications and patient deaths to try to prevent them from occurring through a variety of physician and patient safety education measures, including research.

 The most important aspect of the procedure is now to prevent the occurrence of fat embolus.
 Though it has never been considered malpractice or negligence, many surgeons who perform this procedure are doing everything possible to prevent this complication from occurring.